LKremer/scbs/README.md

 ## Hardware requirements

-It is recommended to use a computer with at least 16 gigabytes of RAM.
+For intermediate data sets consisting of 1000 to 5000 cells, we recommend to use a computer with at least 16 gigabytes of RAM.
-When analyzing small data sets (< 500 cells) like the [tutorial](docs/tutorial.md) data set, 8 GB RAM should suffice.
+Very large data sets (~100k cells) require at least 128 GB.
-Multiple CPU cores are not required but will greatly speed up some commands such as `scbs scan`.
+Multiple CPU cores are not strictly required but will greatly speed up some commands such as `scbs scan` or `scbs diff` when using the `--threads` argument.

 ## Troubleshooting